Mr. Six (mascot)

 Mr. Six is an advertising character since 2004 for an advertising campaign by the American theme park chain Six Flags.
 Despite appearing as an elderly man wearing a tuxedo and thick-framed glasses, he is able to perform frenetic dance routines, usually to instrumental segments of the Vengaboys song "We Like to Party".
 The marketing spread to the parks in 2005 when one ride in the chain, Pandemonium at Six Flags New England, temporarily held the name "Mr. Six’s Pandemonium" until 2006.
-Mr. Six took a fourteen–year hiatus after 2010, returning on June 25, 2024 in a Fright Fest ad.
+Mr. Six took a fourteen–year hiatus after 2010, returning on June 25, 2024 in an ad for Fright Fest.

 Origin

 According to USA Today, Mr. Six is the creation of Doner Advertising of Southfield, Michigan.
 The success of the ad became such that Six Flags toured the vintage bus featured in the ad to all of its 31 parks selling old T-shirts based on the Mr. Six advertisement.
 Mr. Six also appeared on the nationally broadcast U.S. TV morning show Good Morning America.

 The first commercial depicts Mr. Six as an apparently elderly, slow-moving man dressed in his trademark tuxedo and large glasses, driving a retro-style bus into a suburban neighborhood filled with families weary of working hard outside.
 Mr. Six slowly shuffles off the bus, then suddenly becomes more limber and performs a high-energy dance routine as "We Like to Party" begins playing.
-The suburban families happily board the bus and are driven to Six Flags, where Mr. Six dances around park guests and joins them on various attractions.
-His dance borrows moves from the Melbourne shuffle, jumpstyle, and Techtonik.
+The suburban families happily board the bus and are driven to Six Flags, where Mr. Six dances around park guests and joins them on various attractions, then leads a parade of guests and costumed characters.
+He was initially a non-speaking character.
 Ads later showed different variations of Mr. Six dancing and inviting people to Six Flags.
-He was initially a non-speaking character.

-Six Flags did not disclose the identity of the actor playing Mr. Six for some time, but eventually it became known that Mr. Six was played by choreographer Danny Teeson.
+Six Flags did not disclose the identity of the actor playing Mr. Six for some time, but it was eventually revealed that it was choreographer Danny Teeson.
 Teeson said in 2018, "The first few years, I had a hefty NDA with my contract."